sbhuller98/shopify_backend_challenge/README.md

 $ python3 manage.py createsuperuser
 ```

 Then follow the instructions on the screen to create a new superuser account.
-WHen finished, run the following command again:
+When finished, run the following command again:

 ```bash
 $ python3 manage.py runserver
 ```

 Then append '/admin' to the address provided by Django.
-It will prompt you to sing in, do so with the superuser account you recently created.
-You will the be able to create additional users by clicking on the User object link on the left side of the page.
-For detailed instrucitons, please refer to Django [documentation](https://docs.djangoproject.com/en/1.8/intro/tutorial02/).
+It will prompt you to sign in, do so with the superuser account you recently created.
+You will then be able to create additional users by clicking on the User object link on the left side of the page.
+For detailed instructions, please refer to [Django documentation](https://docs.djangoproject.com/en/1.8/intro/tutorial02/).

 ## Usage